 Since the program attracts more than 300 members each year, it cannot be run without the assistance of many volunteers.
 Hence, parents of participants must commit to join one of the following:

 the first aid staff

 the concessions committee

 the awards night committee

 For more information about this commitment see our commitment contract.

-All sessions are held at the indoor track at the Kennedy Middle School (655 Lexington Street in Waltham)
+All sessions will be held at the Kennedy Middle School indoor track (655 Lexington Street in Waltham).